EvilleCon

-EvilleCon is an annual three day anime convention held during March at the Old National Events Plaza in Evansville, Indiana.
+EvilleCon is an annual three day anime convention held during March at the Owensboro Convention Center in Owensboro, Kentucky.

 Programming

-The convention typically offers animation screenings, cosplay chess, costume contests, dancing, demonstrations, guests, karaoke, lessons, merchandise vendors, movies, music, panel discussions, tabletop games, and video games.
+The convention typically offers animation screenings, cosplay chess, costume contests, dancing, demonstrations, guests, karaoke, lessons, merchandise vendors, movies, music, panel discussions, tabletop games, video games, and workshops.

 History

 EvilleCon started in 2009 as a one-day free anime convention created by Otona no Otaku and Otaku Anonymous anime and manga clubs at the Evansville Central Library.
 The convention in 2010 began charging for admission, became two days, and changed locations to The Centre.
 For 2011, the convention moved to the Holiday Inn Evansville Airport Hotel, changed dates to April, and expanded to three days.
 For 2012 & 2013, the convention stayed in the same location with similar dates.
 The convention in 2015 was held at the Old National Events Plaza.
 In 2017, EvilleCon moved to the Holiday Inn Evansville Airport.
 EvilleCon 2020 was cancelled due to the COVID-19 pandemic.
 EvilleCon 2021 was also cancelled due to the COVID-19 pandemic.

+For 2026, the convention moved to the Owensboro Convention Center in Owensboro, Kentucky.
+The move was made due to a need for more space.